 Dual-Plane breast augmentation is usually a good option if you have lost weight, especially after being pregnant.
 By releasing the pectoral muscle from its attachment to the base of the breast at the inframammary fold, the muscle actually lifts the breast gland.
 The implant then fills in the space behind the muscle and extends below it, creating a slope that resembles the natural shape of a mature breast.

-The concept behind dual plane breast augmentation is that when the muscular attachments of the pectoralis major at the inframammary fold are completely released, the upper pectoralis muscle is able to lift the attached gland to a higher position.
-The breast implant then fills in the volume needed to maintain this.
-Dual plane breast augmentation procedures result in a mature shaped breast rather than a more rounded shape.
-The major advantage is that there are no scars on the breast other than the augmentation scar.
-All patients who undergo dual plane breast augmentation are counseled that a breast lift may be necessary in the near or distant future if the breast shape is not desirable.
-Dr. Koenig has had to perform breast lifts in less than 5% of our dual plane breast augmentation patients.
+The major advantage is that Dr. Koenig only has to make the incisions necessary for the augmentation, avoiding the more conspicuous incisions needed for a breast lift.
+All patients who undergo dual-plane breast augmentation are counseled that a breast lift may be necessary in the near or distant future if the breast shape is not desirable.
+Dr. Koenig has had to perform breast lifts in less than 5% of our dual-plane breast augmentation patients.

 The recovery following dual-plane breast augmentation is no different than recovering following breast augmentation using other techniques.
 We recommend planning to take about a week off of work, if possible, although some patients may return after three to four days depending on the physical nature of their jobs.

 The Quatela Center's reputation as one of New York's finest cosmetic plastic surgery practices attracts patients to Rochester from throughout the state.
 Choose one of the locations below for driving directions to our practice.